NeuronDance/DeepRL/A-Guide-For-DRL/README.md

 ## A Guide Resource for Deep Reinforcement Learning

 > **1. About this work**:
 This deep intensive learning database was initiated by the 【 *Deep Reinforcement Learning Laboratory(DeepRL-Lab)* 】and was jointly created by more than ** Ph.D. doctors and experts in the field.
-The goal is to enable each learner to make rapid progress and acquire relevant knowledge.
+The goal is to enable each learner to make rapid progress and acquire relevant knowledge. <br>
 **2. How to contribute？**:
-This project welcomes the contribution of each reinforcement learner, can be submitted according to their knowledge accumulation in a certain direction, and will be included in the list of contributors.
+This project welcomes the contribution of each reinforcement learner, can be submitted according to their knowledge accumulation in a certain direction, and will be included in the list of contributors.<br>
 **3. How to communicate？**:
 Welcome to the WeChat public (Deep-RL) and add WeChat Assistant (NeuronDance), note: "Name - School / Unit - Direction"